No fees unless

 Get a Free Consultation

-Nearly 30 percent of all large truck accidents involve some type of truck equipment failure.
-Manufacturing mistakes can cause issues like defective tires, absent or faulty warning devices, and other types of problems that can raise the risk for a crash.
+Trucks should be properly maintained to avoid potential problems.
+Faulty equipment leads to serious accidents.
+Nearly 30% of all large truck accidents involve some type of truck equipment failure.
+Manufacturing mistakes can cause issues like defective tires, absent or faulty warning devices, and other issues that can raise the risk for a crash.
 Failing to properly maintain a large truck, however, is the most common cause of equipment failure.
 Although truck drivers and trucking companies are required by the FMCSA to perform pre-trip inspections as well as regular maintenance and additional inspections throughout the year, these regulations are often ignored.
 Common types of truck equipment failure that result in an increased crash risk include:

 • Brake failure